csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/Kith and Kin.md

 * [[Brask]] is were some thieves guild is centered?
 Maybe [[The Silver Hand]]?
 * Almost every "Stubby" are circled or underlined
 * Many mentions of copper are circled or underlined
 * Dreamweavers?
-"Find out what that reminded you of" - struckthrough
+"Find out what that reminded you of" - struck through
 * Other major family of clues
 	* Dog ears - is there something in common on the pages?
 	* [[Wayfinders]] symbols - is there something in common on the pages?